Stop limit order: What it is and how to use it effectively?

 2. How does a stop limit order work?

-Understanding how a stop limit order works involves grasping the distinct roles of its two price components: the stop price and the limit price.
+To fully comprehend a stop limit order, it’s important to know the unique purpose of its two key price levels: the stop price and the limit price.
 These prices work in tandem to provide more control over your trade entries and exits.

 2.1.
 The stop price: The trigger